-Prerequisite: 7310 Painting
+• Prerequisite: 7310 Painting

 For students who wish to continue their exploration of painting, this course is about painting as seeing.
 The course is designed to build confidence in color and paint application.
-The focus is to develop in the serious student an articulate language in acrylic paint to create a more convincing illusion of space.
-Techniques covered include stretching canvases and watercolor papers, as well as integrating collage materials and mixed media, if desired.
+The focus is to develop in the serious student an articulate language to create a more convincing illusion of space and to increase one's capacity for self-expression through paint.
+Techniques covered include stretching canvases as well as integrating collage materials and mixed media, if desired.
 This class runs concurrently with Painting.